Are You Getting What You Pay For? Auditing Model Substitution in LLM APIs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities, leading to their widespread adoption through cloud-based APIs \citep{openai_chatgpt, anthropic_claude, google_gemini, together_inference}.
-Users typically select and pay for services based on advertised model specifications, such as parameter count (e.g., Llama 405B vs 70B), training data, or benchmark performance \citep{touvron2023llama, qwen, mistral2023mistral7b}.
-However, the operational complexity and substantial computational cost associated with hosting state-of-the-art LLMs create incentives for service providers to optimize resource usage.
-This optimization can sometimes manifest as \emph{model substitution}, where the provider covertly uses a different model than the one advertised and billed to the user.
+Large Language Models (LLMs) have demonstrated remarkable capabilities, leading to widespread adoption through cloud-based APIs \citep{openai_chatgpt, anthropic_claude, google_gemini, together_inference}.
+Enterprises and researchers select and pay for specific models (e.g., Llama 405B vs 70B) based on advertised capabilities, performance on leaderboards, and expected behavior \citep{touvron2023llama, qwen, mistral2023mistral7b}.
+However, this black-box access model operates on an implicit assumption of trust: that the provider will faithfully serve the requested model.
+The immense computational cost of hosting state-of-the-art LLMs creates a powerful economic incentive for providers to violate this trust through \emph{model substitution}—covertly replacing the advertised model with a cheaper, less powerful alternative.

-Such substitutions can occur for various reasons.
-A provider might replace a large, expensive model (e.g., Llama-3.1-405B) with a smaller, cheaper one (e.g., Llama-3.1-70B) or a heavily quantized version (e.g., INT8 or FP8) to reduce GPU memory and compute costs, thereby increasing profit margins \citep{modelequalitytesting, sun2024svip}.
-Alternatively, substitutions might happen for operational reasons like load balancing; if the requested model variant is under heavy load, requests might be rerouted to a different, less loaded variant (e.g., a version fine-tuned on different data).
-While potentially benign in intent, undisclosed substitutions break the implicit contract with the user, compromise the reliability of services built upon these APIs, hinder reproducible research, and invalidate benchmarks performed through third-party APIs.
-Furthermore, subtle changes from quantization or fine-tuning might inadvertently affect model safety or introduce biases.
+This substitution threat is not hypothetical.
+A provider might swap a flagship model for a smaller variant or a heavily quantized version (e.g., INT8/FP8) to reduce GPU costs and increase profit margins \citep{modelequalitytesting, sun2024svip}.
+Substitutions can also occur for operational reasons, such as rerouting traffic from an overloaded high-end model to a less-utilized, lower-tier one (e.g., a version fine-tuned on different data).
+While the intent may not always be malicious, any undisclosed substitution breaks the service agreement, compromises the reliability of dependent applications, hinders reproducible research, and invalidates the benchmark results.
+Furthermore, subtle changes from quantization or fine-tuning might inadvertently affect model safety or introduce biases \citep{hong2024decoding}.
 Imagine a researcher relying on a specific model's advertised capabilities for scientific analysis, only to unknowingly receive results from a substituted, less capable model, potentially invalidating their findings.